-Light-weighting to improve energy efficency - In 2023 our Queensland and NSW brick factories have continued to increased core content for some products from 27-28% to 41%, reducing material use by 18%, cutting energy consumption, and maintaining/improving product quality while increasing kiln capacity.
+Light-weighting to improve energy efficiency - Using enhanced clay materials, our Queensland and NSW brick factories have increased core percentage for some products from 27-28% to 41%, reducing material use by 18%, cutting energy consumption, and maintaining/improving product quality while increasing kiln capacity.
+These gains are being rolled out across selected Austral Brick products.